 Overhaul to Crafting Resource Management

-discussed a big idea of changing the crafting resource system, and a more recent post
+some months back discussed a big idea of changing the crafting resource system, and a more recent post

 We are currently working on some different ways to help streamline the process of picking up, storing, and using crafting resources.

-Reaper of Souls ships.
-With that in mind, here’s a few ideas we’re tinkering with to help get you thinking about some of the cool possibilities:
+Here are a few ideas we’re tinkering with to help get you thinking about some of the cool possibilities: